paeber/m5hamote/README.md

 - [x] Read configuration from a file
 - [ ] Sleep mode and wakeup function
 - [ ] Time with leading zero
+- [ ] Fix icon names to match with mdi database

 ## Instructions